 A tactical guide to mining customer questions from search data, reviews, and support tickets, then structuring answers that capture featured snippets and AI overview citations.

 The gap between how brands write and how buyers ask is the single most underpriced opportunity in ecommerce SEO right now.
 Featured snippets and AI overviews both extract answers from pages that match the real phrasing of real questions.
-Brands that figure out what their customers are actually asking, in the exact words they’re asking it, win the snippet.
+Brands that work out what their customers are actually asking, in the exact words they ask it, win the snippet.
 Everyone else feeds their traffic to someone else’s answer.

 This guide is the tactical version of that work.
-Not the strategy layer.
-The execution layer.
-Which tools to open, which filters to apply, which exports to pull, which patterns to look for.
+It covers the execution layer: which tools to open, which filters to apply, which exports to pull, and which patterns to look for.
 By the end you’ll have a reproducible process for surfacing the questions your customers ask across seven data sources, a method for clustering and scoring them, and an answer structure that optimises for snippet capture.

 One note before you start.
-This is a real operation, not a one-weekend sprint.
+This is a real operation rather than a one-weekend sprint.
 Running it properly takes three to four weeks the first time through.
 Running it continuously, which is what actually builds compounding authority, is where most brands give up.
 We’ll come back to that at the end.

 GSC is the single most valuable source in this whole exercise and the one most brands under-mine.
 It tells you, in your customers’ exact words, which questions are already sending you impressions, which questions you’re ranking for but not getting clicks on, and which questions you should be answering but don’t have a page for yet.

-Open GSC.
-Go to Performance, then Search results.
+Open GSC and go to Performance, then Search results.
 Set your date range to the last 16 months (the maximum GSC allows) to give yourself a meaningful corpus.

-Click the Queries tab.
-Then click the filter icon next to Query and select “Custom (regex).”
+Click the Queries tab, then the filter icon next to Query, and select “Custom (regex).”

 Paste this regex into the filter field: